webarch-coop/ansible-role-apt/README.md

 ## Usage

-In addition to the direct usage of this role it can be included by other roles to only configure the `local_facts`, for example to get the CPU Architecture and the version of `gpg`:
+In addition to the direct usage of this role it can be included by other roles to only configure the `local_facts`, for example to get the `$PATH` for Bash, the CPU Architecture and the version of `gpg`:

 ```yaml
 - name: Include apt role local fact tasks if variables are not defined